cjazz/cjazz.github.io/_posts/2023-05-11-Solutions Architechts in 2023.md

 ![](https://cjazz.github.io/assets/images/craiyon_211542_Software_Engineer.png)

 It’s been a while since I’ve posted my thoughts.
-I usually have the best clarity thinking in retrospect base on my life experiences, so Let’s jump right in!
+I usually have the best clarity thinking in retrospect based on my life experiences, so Let’s jump right in!

-Solutions Architecture has evolved some over the years, and more an more companies want their  Developers to think and act like a Solutions Architects.
-The rise in popularity of DevOps, CICD, and the Full Stack developer has in part driven this sentiment.
+Solutions Architecture has evolved over the years, and more companies want their  Developers to think and act like Solutions Architects.
+The rise in popularity of DevOps, CI/CD, and the Full Stack developer has in part driven this sentiment.

-Currently, I believe a Solutions Architect is someone who takes a goal and determines one or many viable paths for achieving that goal.
+Currently, I believe a Solutions Architect is someone who takes a goal and builds one or many viable prototypes for achieving that goal.

-**It’s also **very** important to be able to produce a working prototype quickly, without extra bells and whistles.
-Stand alone or in your existing app.**
+It's **very** important to be able to produce prototypes quickly, without extra bells and whistles.
+Stand alone or in your existing app.

 It all starts with a Mission statement from a **Product Owner**, or decision maker: